Technigo/project-happy-thoughts-api/README.md

 ### Where can you see it in action?

-- URL to custom message API: https://express-happy-thoughts-api.herokuapp.com/api
+- URL to custom Message API: https://express-happy-thoughts-api.herokuapp.com/api
 - URL to Message site using the API: https://goofy-shannon-552309.netlify.com/